My Paparazzi Moment at Lorenzo Quinn's Metamorphosis at Halcyon

 After visiting the Opera Gallery, I headed toward Halcyon which was on the same street.
-The door was swung open and I didn´t know if that meant they were welcoming to visitors or because it was a particularly hot day in Central London and they just needed some breezy respite.
-I didn´t go inside.
-I saw two gallery officers seating on their desks, heads bowed down, eyes fixed on their papers.
-I peered in the window and the open door and with my camera, I was ready to take a papparazzi shot.
-I positioned myself in a spot where the gallery officers couldn´t see me.
+The door was swung open and I didn't know if that meant they were welcoming visitors or because it was a particularly hot day in Central London and they just needed some breezy respite.
+I didn't go inside.
+I saw two gallery officers seating at their desks, heads bowed down, eyes fixed on their papers.
+I peered in the window and the open door and with my camera, I was ready to take a paparazzi shot.
+I positioned myself in a spot where the gallery officers couldn't see me.
 Click.

-But Lorenzo Quinn´s sculptures ain´t no bubble-gum Britney Spears.
-I already saw one of his public sculptures called the Vroom Vroom at the Park Lane several times while I was on the bus and I was really impressed.
-Again his figurative sculptures stand out in the mish mash of contemporary art.
-And while the art world has been showing visible signs of its confused significance in society today, Quinn´s art still offers a timelessness and a purity that only the greats have managed to achieve.
+But Lorenzo Quinn's sculptures ain't no bubble-gum Britney Spears.
+I already saw one of his public sculptures called the Vroom Vroom at Park Lane several times while I was on the bus and I was really impressed.
+Again his figurative sculptures stand out in the mish-mash of contemporary art.
+And while the art world has been showing visible signs of its confused significance in society today, Quinn's art still offers a timelessness and a purity that only the greats have managed to achieve.

-The Metamorphosis series is comprised of five female Gravity sculptures in marble and glass, materials which Quinn have never used before.
-Each piece depicts a female supported by the male, but every work is framed by materials that change, from a rough marble to a polished glass that suggest the transition cycle from rawness to perfection.
+The Metamorphosis series is comprised of five female Gravity sculptures in marble and glass, materials which Quinn has never used before.
+Each piece depicts a female supported by a male, but every work is framed by materials that change, from rough marble to polished glass that suggests the transition cycle from rawness to perfection.
 (He already created gravity sculptures before with the roles reversed, the man on top carrying the woman below.)

 At some point, I thought why the female always needed to be carried by the man but hmmm do you imagine watching a dance where the man would be guided by the woman?
 And this is a dance of harmony between the two sexes.
 There is a perfect trinity between the man and the woman and the material that envelops them.

-According to the Halcyon website, Lorenzo wants to demonstrate the need to have balance between man and woman.
-I suddenly remembered a quotation from an anonymous writer who said, “Behind every powerful man is a woman.”
+According to the Halcyon website, Lorenzo wants to demonstrate the need to have a balance between men and women.
+I suddenly remembered a quotation from an anonymous writer who said, "Behind every powerful man is a woman."

-In Metamorphosis, it looked as if it is the woman that emerges complete during this metamorphosis.
+In Metamorphosis, it looked as if it is the woman that emerges completely during this metamorphosis.

-In the age of female empowerment, women are encouraged to demonstrate our independent spirit and separate ourselves from the man.
+In the age of female empowerment, women are encouraged to demonstrate their independent spirit and separate themselves from the man.
 But maybe, men and women really do need each other after all.